spacemeshos/go-spacemesh/p2p/README.md

 ```

 > [!NOTE]
 > Please note that 0.0.0.0 in the above config will work ONLY if all nodes are on the same host.
-If you're using multiple hosts make sure that you're using proper IPs on both sides.
-If you're on Windows system, it's recommended to use `127.0.0.1` instead of `0.0.0.0` in the `direct` part of the config on the same host.
-You can obviously use any other IP address that is available on the host too, that would allow to use multiple machines for the setup.
+> If you're using multiple hosts make sure that you're using proper IPs on both sides.
+> If you're on Windows system, it's recommended to use `127.0.0.1` instead of `0.0.0.0` in the `direct`
+> part of the config on the same host.
+You can obviously use any other IP address that is available on the host too,
+> that would allow to use multiple machines for the setup.

 ### Configuration for private node

 Set `min-peers` to the number of peers in the config and `disable-dht` to `true`.
-`low-peers` and `high-peers` should not be lower than min-peers.
+`low-peers` and `high-peers` should not be lower than `min-peers`.

 > [!IMPORTANT]